Anatomy and Cell BiologyMaster of Science (MSc)

 What one thing would you like people to know about you?

-I was competitive figure skater and homeschooled until I was 16.
+I was a competitive figure skater and homeschooled until I was 16.

 Program ContactGraduate Program Coordinator (firstname.lastname@example.org )